gokr/sprylang.se/docs/repl.md

 # Spry JavaScript REPL
-On this page we have the Spy interpreter compiled and minified to [about 97kb ugly js](repl/spry.js).
+On this page we have the Spy interpreter compiled, together with 7 extra VM modules (debug, extend, math, OO, string, modules, reflect) and minified to [about 126kb ugly js](repl/spry.js).

 You can enter code and eval below, output is appended below the code area.

 <div style="text-align:left;margin:0px 0px">